Chapter 33 begins with the LORD commanding Moses to tell the people to leave Sinai and begin their journey to the land He promised them.

 Moses approached the LORD with two petitions.
 One concerned the LORD’s intentions with the people of Israel.
-The second concerned whether the LORD was going to accompany His people as they travelled to the Promised Land.
+The second concerned whether the LORD was going to accompany them as they travelled.

 Moses needed a visible sign that would confirm the LORD’s promised presence, so he asked Him to make Himself visible to him.
 The LORD answered Him by allowing Moses to see His back but not His face.